Poincar\'e invariance and the Unruh effect: Forms of Dynamics

 Besides FF's larger stability group, crucial advantages are offered by the kinematical character of its boosts \cite{Brodsky:2022fqy}.
 For instance, contrary to IF dynamics, popular in textbooks, and to other forms of dynamics, such as PF and oblique FF \cite{Das:2005gm}, FF dynamics manifestly preserves causality and the number of particles in systems related by boosts.
 These things are key to its success in proving exact results in high-energy physics -- see, \textit{e.g}., Ref.\,\cite{Lepage:1980fj}.

 In stark contrast, IF does not straightforwardly respect causality because it allows for vacuum-induced particle pairs, whose creation events are uncorrelated with the worldline of the system; hence, acausal.
-Furthermore, the dynamics induced when IF-boosting a system often complicates its description with fictitious effects \cite{Brodsky:2022fqy}.
-As elaborated in Section\,\ref{vacuum and commutation relations}, since commutation relations are imposed at equal form-time in canonical quantization, \textit{viz}.\ along the light-cone in the FF case, the FF vacuum is trivial.
-(The possible existence of zero-modes \cite{Brodsky:1997de} is irrelevant to the Unruh effect -- see SupM Section~A.)
+Furthermore, the dynamics induced when IF-boosting a system often complicates its description with pseudoeffects \cite{Brodsky:2022fqy}.
+As elaborated in Section~\ref{vacuum and commutation relations}, since commutation relations are imposed at equal form-time in canonical quantization \textit{i.e.}, along the light-cone in the FF case, the FF vacuum is trivial.
+(The possible existence of zero-modes \cite{Brodsky:1997de} is irrelevant to the Unruh effect -- see Appendix~\ref{FF-vacuum}.)

+The conclusion reached in this article is that the Unruh effect is a pseudoeffect.
+Before demonstrating that, it is useful to elucidate the meaning and significance of this conclusion using an analogy from non-relativistic mechanics.

+The symmetry of spacetime in the non-relativistic limit is Galilean invariance.
+Analyses performed in a frame that violates this basic symmetry, {\it i.e.}, a non-Galilean (non-inertial) frame induce pseudoeffects, such as Coriolis, centrifugal and Euler forces.
+In the relativistic case, the spacetime symmetry is Poincar\'e invariance and analyses in frameworks that violate it likewise generate pseudoeffects.
+Once spacetime is foliated into space and time, preserving Poincar\'e invariance in the foliated space requires that there exists a single dynamical operator (the time-evolution operator, typically the Hamiltonian), with all other operators being kinematical, otherwise they would also evolve the system.
+Plainly, since the Hamiltonian is the quantity that contains the fundamental interactions, evolution generated by other operators is merely an expression of pseudodynamics.

+Dirac showed that pseudodynamics arise for the IF foliation because, in addition to the Hamiltonian, the three boost operators are dynamical \cite{Dirac:1949cp}.
+Thus, pseudoeffects appear each time the description of a system requires a change of frame, {\it e.g.}, in particle physics, where particles are frequently boosted from one frame to another and, even more clearly, with the Unruh effect, where several frames enter its description.

+However, Dirac also showed that for the FF foliation, there are only 2 dynamical operators besides the Hamiltonian , and that these correspond to two space rotations.
+The rotation axes are transverse to the spatial coordinate $z$ used to define the FF coordinates, \eqref{eq:FF-coordinates}, typically the direction of the particle motion.
+The two rotations are irrelevant in particle physics problems where the only rotational symmetry is around the displacement axis.
+Thus, FF respects Poincar\'e invariance for particle physics studies.
+Likewise, rotational invariance in the transverse directions is unconnected with the Unruh problem, and FF also respects Poincar\'e invariance in that case.